All Episodes

 And this is actually observable with the proper equipment.

-It's not observable by using the old tried and true method of iron filings because what you do when you use
+It's not observable by using the old tried and true method of iron filings because what you do when you use iron filings is you magnetize each one of those little pieces of iron and they all become magnets in a line and they all line up like there was no external field.

-That's true and consequently it does not show the true field all right, so I understand a magnetic field.
-It's a
+And consequently it does not show the true field.

-That is not easily done a
+That is not easily done.

-matter coalescing At the same time, the matter will not coalesce without a gravity field.
+At the same time, the matter will not coalesce without a gravity field.

-And in a very strange way, there is a direct interrelationship of the propagation rate.
+There is a direct interrelationship of the propagation rate.

-In terms of C, which is the postulated speed of light, as we measure here on Earth, the magnetic field will propagate at about 0.6 C. The gravity field propagates at the rate of 2 C, according to what I remember of this.
+In terms of C, which is the postulated speed of light, as we measure here on Earth, a magnetic field will propagate at about 0.6 C. The gravity field propagates at the rate of 2 C, according to what I remember of this.

-And you have a particular interrelationship.
+And you have a peculiar relationship.

 I know that there's been talk lately, Al, of gravity emissions or waves from stars that have exploded, that sort of thing.

-There's even a theory the Israeli scientists have that a gravity wave, which I guess would be a gravity field, wiped out the dinosaurs.
+There's even a theory, the Israeli scientists have, that a gravity wave, which I guess would be a gravity field, wiped out the dinosaurs.

 There's a lot of serious scientists talking about that now.